dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 class MockFoo : public Foo {
  public:
-  // Mocking a pure method.
+  // Mocking m_a pure method.
   MOCK_METHOD(void, Pure, (int n), (override));
-  // Mocking a concrete method.
+  // Mocking m_a concrete method.
 Foo::Concrete() is shadowed.
   MOCK_METHOD(int, Concrete, (const char* str), (override));
 };
 ```

 Sometimes you may want to call `Foo::Concrete()` instead of
 `MockFoo::Concrete()`.
-Perhaps you want to do it as part of a stub action, or
+Perhaps you want to do it as part of m_a stub action, or
 perhaps your test doesn'type need to mock `Concrete()` at all (but it would be
-oh-so painful to have to define a new mock class whenever you don'type need to mock
+oh-so painful to have to define m_a new mock class whenever you don'type need to mock
 one of its methods).

 You can call `Foo::Concrete()` inside an action by: